fe-moldark/wesleykent-website/contact.markdown

 <br><br>
 I'm going to assume most of the initial traffic to this site will be through my LinkedIn page, but we'll see what google analytics says after a couple of months.
 My LinkedIn account can be found [here](https://www.linkedin.com/in/wesley-kent), feel free to reach out and connect.
 <br><br>
+If you want a challenge with decryption reference [here](https://raw.githubusercontent.com/fe-moldark/wesleykent-website/gh-pages/assets/DECRYPTME.jpg) for a go at a cipher I wrote over a year back.
+Not overly complex, but you might get a headache if you look at it too long.
+You will know where and how to reach me if you solve it.
+Best of luck.
+<br><br>